 - The dipole moment of a single bond in a polyatomic molecule is known as bond dipole and it is different from the dipole moment of the molecule as a whole.

-- Dipole moment is a vector quantity i.e. it has magnitude as well as definite directions.
+- It is a vector quantity i.e. it has magnitude as well as definite directions.

-- Being a vector quantity, dipole moment can also be zero as the two oppositely acting bond dipoles can cancel each other.
+- Being a vector quantity, it can also be zero as the two oppositely acting bond dipoles can cancel each other.

-- By convention, dipole moment is denoted by a small arrow with tail on negative center and head on positive center.
+- By convention, it is denoted by a small arrow with tail on negative center and head on positive center.
 But in chemistry, the dipole moment is represented by a slight variation of the arrow symbol.

-It is denoted by with a cross on positive center and arrow head on negative center.
+It is denoted by a cross on positive center and arrowhead on negative center.
 This arrow symbolizes the shift of electron density in the molecule.

 - In the case of a polyatomic molecule, the dipole moment of the molecule is the vector sum of the all present bond dipoles in the molecule.